 However, when I moved out on my own I never saw a need for a tree.
 Call me a pessimist if you’d like (it’s okay, most people do), but I never had an interest in buying a tree (real or fake), setting it up, decorating it, and a month later taking down the decorations, disassembling the tree and storing it away for another year.
-It really sounds tedious.
-Not to mention all of the time and space it takes up.
+Read the whole post

 It’s that time of year again.
 I’m sure you’ve already heard the Christmas music and everyone in your neighborhood has probably decked out their homes with lights and decorations by now.
 If you can’t tell, I’m just getting around to the little bit of holiday decorating I do every year.

 This adorable chalkboard sign is just the beginning.
 I like to DIY my holiday decorations, if you hadn’t already guessed.
 Typically, I make my decorations and then give them away because I don’t want to store them away for a year.
-Anyway… back on track.
+Read the whole post